 Nonprofit organizations are frequently called upon to work together in partnerships or alliances to meet the community’s needs or to apply jointly for funding.
 These interactions can range from networking and information sharing, to simple cooperation and coordination of services, to full collaboration where achieving a common goal supersedes individual agency interests.
-John Toscano, the President & CEO of Commonwealth Autism, shares a few tips on fostering collaborative partnerships (make sure to sign up for the full day class on 10/12):
+John Toscano, the President & CEO of Commonwealth Autism, shares a few tips on fostering collaborative partnerships (make sure to sign up for this half day class on 4/5):

 Q. What are one or two things to keep in mind when creating a collaborative partnership?